 Do you have a house to sell?
 Perhaps you’re thinking about selling, and maybe you’re thinking about seller financing.
-But if you have a mortgage on your house, you might be wondering, “can i do owner financing in HI if i have a mortgage on the property?”
-We get this question a lot so we decided to answer that question here… Keep reading in this blog post and we’ll answer that question and give you some strategies to move forward…
+But if you have a mortgage on your house, you might be wondering, “can I do owner financing in HI if I have a mortgage on the property?”
+We get this question a lot so we decided to answer that question here… Keep reading this blog post and we’ll answer that question and give you some strategies to move forward…

 You have options

 Homeowners who are thinking about selling have several options.
 They can list their home through an agent, or they can list it themselves, or they can sell directly to a buyer.
 And, many homeowners are discovering a simple strategy called “owner financing” or “seller financing” that allows them to sell their home to a buyer and collect regular payments that pay off the house:

 - The buyer pays regular monthly payments

 - When the agreed-upon price is paid, the title reverts to the buyer

 Homeowners love it because it’s a great way to sell and a great way to find even more buyers – including those who might not be able to get traditional bank financing.
 Home buyers love it because it means more choices for them and they don’t have to necessarily impact their credit score to get a house.